e1kfL0ck/writeups/HTB/Lantern/README.md

 }#
 ```

 `InternaLantern.dll`.
-Let's download this and have a look with `ilspycmd`.
+Let's download this and have a look using `ILSpyCmd`.

 ```bash
 #!/bin/bash